Applying to University

 It has been an “open secret” that many universities prefer certain subjects.
 The Russell Group Universities (containing Universities that are well regarded for their research) have published “Informed Choices” which suggests subject combinations for most degrees.
 Any student who expects to be getting As and Bs at A-Level would be well advised to take the information presented in this report into account when choosing their subjects. russell group informed choices

 During Year 12, students should be starting to narrow down choices for study after Sixth Form.
 They must take into account predicted grades and current performance in modules or coursework.
 (When applying for University either the AS grades achieved or the teachers professional predictions will be likely to form the basis of predicted grades, and that Universities will compare the AS grades with the predicted A2 grades in considering whether to make an offer.)
-Usually, a student is able to apply for 5 different degree courses, and this is done directly through UCASThe school will give the students a “buzzword” so that their application is connected with The John Henry Newman School.
+Usually, a student is able to apply for 5 different degree courses, and this is done directly through UCASThe school will give the students a “buzzword” so that their application is connected with The Saint John Henry Newman Catholic School.

 - Subject Teachers write a reference for each student; these are collated for the Form Tutors.
 Also included are current results (eg AS grade or BTEC level) plus a predicted grade.

 - Students log in to UCAS and enter basic details (eg, name, address, ...).
 Start to plan your personal statement.

 Research Universities offering the degree that you are interested in.

 Final decision on which AS subjects to take to A2.
 Students should have selected their degree course and have narrowed down the Universities to whom they intend to apply.